 For example in a Hotel business, the category ‘Staff Experience’ might be relevant for the Hotel Manager from a training perspective, while the Room Experience may be of specific interest to the Housekeeping Manager.

-Having a taxonomy is essential in order to get the right insights, to the right people across the organization.
+Having a taxonomy is essential in order to get the right insights, to the right people across the organisation.

-Key elements of topic modeling in text analysis
+Key elements of topic modelling in text analysis

 Number of layers